moj-analytical-services/splink/docs/dev_guides/changing_splink/contributing_to_docs.md

 ## Spellchecking docs

-When updating Splink documentation, we ask that you run our spellchecker script before submitting a pull request.
+When updating Splink documentation, we ask that you run our spellchecker before submitting a pull request.
 This is to help ensure quality and consistency across the documentation.
+Please note, the spellchecker _only works on markdown files_.

 To run the spellchecker on either a single markdown file or folder of markdown files, you can use the following script: